Admit it, you love the feel and clickity sounds of mechanical keyboards that drive your family, friends, and colleagues nuts.

 And your world comes crumbling down when these mechanical keys fall apart from heavy abuse over long gaming sessions.
 No more, says Razer.

-The gaming peripheral company's BlackWidow mechanical keyboards have been upgraded with its Razer Mechanical Switch.
+The gaming peripheral company's BlackWidow mechanical keyboards have been upgraded with its new Razer Mechanical Switch.
 These mechanical switches, developed in-house, promise a lifespan of 60 million keystrokes for each key.
-That is a lot of WASD-ing around in games.
+That's a lot of WASD-ing around in games.

 Orange and green is the new black

 The switches are also available to OEMs to include in their own products, even though Razer practically paid for the whole R&D process.
-OEMs can choose between the Razer Green, a clicky monster that attracts more attention than its silent sibling, the Razer Orange.
+OEMs can choose between the Razer Green, a clicky monster that attracts more attention, or its silent sibling, the Razer Orange.

-To get a feel of the new keys on the BlackWidow range, you can pre-order the mechanical keyboards, starting from RM269.
+To get your hands on the new keys on the BlackWidow range, pre-order the mechanical keyboards, starting from S$139.